AppraiseQA/appraise/README.md

 - [x] Create an index with all test results
 - [x] Approve changes from the command line
 - [x] Clean up templates and provide a nice layout
+- [ ] Make it easier to inspect/approve
+  - [x] CLI Approval instructions on the results page
+  - [ ] CLI Approval instructions on the rendered page (for all examples)
+  - [ ] Overview/Overlay/Inspect on the results page
 - [ ] Distinguish between a failure and error
 - [ ] Fixture execution
   - [x] inside node